In 2021, tuition for full-time students at Walla Walla University was $29,487 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 The majority of Walla Walla University undergrads use financial aid to help pay for school.
-In 2021, 935 of the 1,683 undergrads enrolled received financial aid.
-Walla Walla University meets 93 percent of the demonstrated financial need for undergraduates.
+In 2022, 935 of the 1,545 undergrads enrolled received financial aid.
+Walla Walla University meets 93% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $25,676 a year.
-Around 62 percent of Walla Walla University undergrads take out student loans to cover any remaining costs.
+Around 62% of Walla Walla University undergrads take out student loans to cover any remaining costs.
 Walla Walla University graduates who have student loans graduate with an average of $35,777 of student loan debt.

 The average debt for each loan type varies.